jeremyjosol/coffee-beans/README.md

 ### `$ npm start`

-> Runs the app in the development mode.
+* Runs the app in the development mode.

-> * Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+  * Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-> * The page will reload when you make changes.
+  * The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `$ npm test`

-> Launches the test runner in the interactive watch mode.

-> * See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `$ npm run build`

-> Builds the app for production to the `build` folder.
+* Builds the app for production to the `build` folder.

-> * It correctly bundles React in production mode and optimizes the build for the best performance.
+  * It correctly bundles React in production mode and optimizes the build for the best performance.

-> * The build is minified and the filenames include the hashes.
+  * The build is minified and the filenames include the hashes.

 _Your app is ready to be deployed!_

-> * See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `$ npm run eject`